 I take charge of the cake and sweet stall always providing the cake to be raffled which this year is the chocolate mud cake which heads this post.
 Then along with the obligatory variety of cakes I also produce a few old fashion sweets to keep the children happy.

 I ask for donations of cakes and am always impressed by the number of chocolate, sponge, carrot, banana and fruit cakes that arrive lovingly homemade and beautifully packaged.
 This year I also had great toffee apples, muffins, marshmallow and chocolate fudge to offer.
 The night was a great success.

-The chocolate mud cake recipe can be found here.
-I simply cut it in half, drizzled each half with dark rum and sandwiched it together with the glaze the recipe provides.
+I made a chocolate mud cake and simply cut it in half, drizzled each half with dark rum and sandwiched it together with the glaze the recipe provides.
 Chocolate shards around the outside, piled wrapped chocolates in the centre all finished with a gold ribbon.

 These meringues were very popular.

 Preheat the oven to 100C.
 Line baking trays with non stick baking paper

 Beat egg white until soft peaks form and gradually add the sugar beating until it dissolves.
 Beat for another

 2 minutes.
 Add the cornflour and vinegar whisk to combine.
 Colour and decorate as you wish.
 Pipe mixture onto trays and bake in preheated oven for 2 1/2 hours until meringues are crisp.
 Turn oven off and leave in oven for 3 hours.